 PROBABLE CAUSE RECOMMENDED ACTION Connection cable missing or installed incorrectly.
+Ensure that the interconnection signal cable assembly is properly installed, and that the connector for the Secondary charger has the jumper as described on the previous page.
 Incorrect connections to ac power sources.
-3. Defective or improper Main Control PC Board (A1) in one charger at a tir noting system requirements, to restore correct load sharing operations.
+2. Ensure that both AT10.1s are connected to the same ac supply and that source phase rotation is the same for both chargers.
+3. Defective or improper Main Control Board (A1) 3.
+Replace the Main Control PC Board (A1) in one charger at a time, noting system requirements, to restore correct load sharing operation.